RapidCircle/vibe-coding-webapp-accelerator-nodejs/.github/instructions/ApplicationStandards.instructions.md

     ├── models/           # Data models and types
     ├── utils/            # Pure utility functions
     ├── config/           # Configuration and constants
-    ├── package.json      # Node.js dependencies and scripts
+    ├── package.json      # Node.js dependencies (main: "index.js")
     ├── host.json         # Azure Functions host configuration
     └── local.settings.json   # Local development settings
   ```
+- ✅ Use Azure Functions v4 programming model with code-centric configuration
+- ✅ Each function lives in its own folder at the api root with an `index.js` file
+- ✅ Group related functions in domain folders (transactions/, customers/, etc.)
+- ✅ Define routes in code using `app.http()` - no function.json files needed
+- ✅ Require all function folders in the root `index.js` file
+- ✅ Set `"main": "index.js"` in package.json
+- ❌ Do not use function.json files (v3 model)
-- ❌ do not use a src folder and app.js file in the api/ directory
+- ❌ Do not nest functions in a src/ directory (breaks auto-discovery)

 🧪 Testing:
 - You do not need to write automated tests unless requested.